 When we heard some of our UK friends were travelling around South East Asia, we just couldn’t pass up the opportunity to fly out and meet them in Singapore.
-We only had three days in the city but that was plenty to have us wanting to come back again someday.
+We only had three days in the city but that was plenty to have us wanting to come back again soon.
 Here’s our three-day itinerary for what we got up to in Singapore.

 Check in + pool

-We spent our first morning enjoying our hotel’s amazing pool – a much-needed refresh after our red-eye flight.
+We spent our first morning enjoying our hotel’s outdoor pool – a much-needed refresh after our red-eye flight.
 Park Hotel Alexandra very generously sponsored our accommodation and we couldn’t have asked for a better place to stay.
 The hotel is situated amongst the lush greenery of The Southern Ridges and is located a short distance away from Downtown Core and Sentosa Island – both places we went on to visit (more on this later).

 Old Hill Street Police Station

 After grabbing some breakfast at Park Alexandra Hotel, our first stop was to see the Old Hill Street Police Station.
 This building was once home to Singapore’s first police station and jail – hard to imagine with its new colourful lick of paint.
 The building was renamed MICA Building in 2000 and is currently being used as an atrium for art activities.